-• To add a new SNMP user, click Add New.
-Note To delete an existing user, select the user and click Delete Selected .
+Note To delete an existing user, select the user and click Delete Selected.
 After you delete the user, restart the Cisco SNMP Master Agent.

-Step 4 Enter the e SNMP User Name.
-Step 5 e SNMP User configuration settings.
-For help with the fields and their settings, see SNMP V3 User ration Settings, on page 170. Тір Before you save the configuration, you can click the Clear All button at any time to delete all information that you entered for all settings in the window.
-Step 6 From the Access Privileges drop-down, configure the access privileges that you want to assign to this user.
-Step 7 If you want to apply this configuration to all cluster nodes, check the Apply to all Nodes check box.
-Step 8 Click Save.
-Step 9 Click OK to restart the SNMP Master Agent.
+- Step 4 Enter the SNMP User Name. - Step 5 Enter the SNMP User configuration settings.
+For help with the fields and their settings, see SNMP V3 User Configuration Settings, on page 174. - Tip Before you save the configuration, you can click the Clear All button at any time to delete all information that you entered for all settings in the window. - Step 6 From the Access Privileges drop-down, configure the access privileges that you want to assign to this user. - Step 7 If you want to apply this configuration to all cluster nodes, check the Apply to all Nodes check box. - Step 8 Click Save. - Step 9 Click OK to restart the SNMP Master Agent.

 Note To access the server with the user that you configured, make sure that you configure this user on the NMS with the appropriate authentication and privacy settings.

-Get Remote SNMP Engine ID, on page 172
+Get Remote SNMP Engine ID, on page 176